galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 There is 2 possible way to partition data:

-1. Non-spatial Partition: a partition used when there is no bias due to space, time or sampling method
+1. **Non-spatial Partition**: a partition used when there is no bias due to space, time or sampling method
     1. Jakknife (k=n): each occurrence in the dataset is considered as equal to a bin.
 This is usually used when you have a small dataset with no known bias
     2. Random k-fold: partition the data randomly in a number of bins set by the user with the option `Number of Folds`
-2. Spatial Partition: a partition used when there could be bias due to time, space or sampling method
+2. **Spatial Partition**: a partition used when there could be bias due to time, space or sampling method
     1. Block (k=4): the area is divided in four and the different occurrences are put equally into four bins
     2. Checkerboard 1 (k=2): two bins are used according to the position of the occurrence on the grid
     3. Checkerboard 2 (k=4): four bins are used according to the position of the occurrence on the grid.
 This require an aggregation factor, which is the size of a second grid put on a first one.
 For example, with a factor 4, the grids size will be 4x4